daniellmb/perfnow.js/README.md

 ----
 Unlike other timing data available to JavaScript (for example `Date.now`), the timestamps returned by `Performance.now()` are not limited to one-millisecond resolution.
 Instead, they represent times as floating-point numbers with up to microsecond precision.

-Also unlike `Date.now`, the values returned by `Performance.now()` always increase at a constant rate, independent of the system clock (which might be adjusted manually or skewed by software such as the Network Time Protocol).
+Also unlike `Date.now`, the values returned by `Performance.now()` always increase at a constant rate, independent of the system clock which might be adjusted manually or skewed by software such as the Network Time Protocol.

 License
 -------